r0b0tb4c0n/sm2planner/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will run on port 3000 be available through the docker port forward on port 40000 (by default)

 ### Interactive PM2 commands